-How to create an article template?
+How to create a Blog Post template?

-From App dashboard
+- From App dashboard –> Templates

 - Author: Help you show the author’s name here.

 - Comments, Comment count, Comment form: This element will present the comments from your customers.
 Including the number of comments, and so on.